joelkanyi/OnBoardingScreens/README.md

 # OnBoardingScreens
+The onboarding process is essentially a series of screens which direct users through an app interface.
+They can be used to introduce users to new products or feature.

-A simple implementation of a Splash Screen & OnBoarding Screens using Jetpack Navigation components (One Activity and multiple fragments) and Lottie animations
+A simple implementation of a Splash Screen & OnBoarding Screens using Jetpack Navigation component and Lottie animations

 ## Demo